cloudposse/atmos/website/docs/reference/terraform-limitations.md

 :::danger
 - Scripts all over the place that call terraform
 - Inconsistent conventions on what is a module, root module and when to combine them
-- Root modules that need to be provisioned in a specific order to bring them up and down, often necessitating use of `-target`
+- Root modules that need to be provisioned in a specific order to bring them up and down, often necessitating the use of `-target`
 - No way to define dependencies between root modules
 - Passing state between root modules is inconsistent
 - Automating the terraform in CI/CD is oversimplified, lacking project-level locks and planfile retrieval